DAP First Call

 - calling you sexualized names, like “whore” or “slut”

 - forcing you to perform any specific sexual act that you do not wish to do

-Emotional abuse is harder to pin down or prove, but it’s just as destructive as other, more obvious forms of violence.
+Harder to pin down or prove, but just as destructive as other, more obvious forms of violence.
 We consider it domestic abuse if a person makes cruel, unfair comments or otherwise emotionally attacks their partner in order to gain power or control over that person.

 - swearing or screaming at you